Your order left our facility in perfect condition. It should arrive the same way!

 Please contact us if you have any concerns about receiving, or if we need to make special plans to get things delivered safely!

-STEP 3: Access Damage, Accept/Reject Shipment & Document
+STEP 3: Assess Damage, Accept/Reject Shipment & Document

 Determine whether to Accept or Reject the delivery